sarahhardcastle/Immune-system-ABM/README.md

 ```

 where:
-size : The size of the model environment
+size : The size of the model environment \n
-healthy_cells : the initial number of healthy cells
+healthy_cells : the initial number of healthy cells \n
-bacteria : the intial number of bacteria
+bacteria : the intial number of bacteria \n
-white_cells : the initial number of white cells
+white_cells : the initial number of white cells \n
-iterations : the number of iterations to run the simulation for
+iterations : the number of iterations to run the simulation for \n
-fast_mode(optional) : Boolean to control whether to use fast mode
+fast_mode(optional) : Boolean to control whether to use fast mode \n
 out_images(optional) : Boolean to enable image output

 # System parameters